teaualune/fbpjs/README.md

 FBP.js
 ======

-A minified and simple implementation of flow-based programming for front-end JavaScript
+A minified and simple implementation of flow-based programming for generic-purpose JavaScript
 ---------------------------------------------------------------------------------------

 ### Introduction